-Sacred City of Anuradhapura
+Sacred City of Anuradhapura World Heritage Site

-Ancient City of Polonnaruwa
+Ancient City of Polonnaruwa World Heritage Site

-Golden Temple of Dambulla
+Golden Temple of Dambulla World Heritage Site

-Ancient City of Sigiriya
+Ancient City of Sigiriya World Heritage Site

-The Ancient City of Sigiriya is one of the most incredible sights in all of Sri Lanka.
+The Ancient City of Sigiriya is one of the most incredible UNESCO World Heritage Sites in Sri Lanka.
 Constructed from around the 5th century AD, it’s both a palace fortress, and a city.
 The top of the palace sits high on the flat top of an enormous rock above the plains below.
 Below, you find lower terraces featuring the amazing Lion Gate staircase, a cave with beautifully preserved frescoes, and the famous Mirror Wall.
 And right at the bottom, the palace is surrounded by an entire city complex, where you can clearly see the remains of buildings, temples and monasteries, plus water features and gardens too.
 It’s a supremely beautiful place, and probably our favourite site in all of Sri Lanka.

-Sacred City of Kandy
+Sacred City of Kandy World Heritage Site

 Next in our list of Sri Lanka heritage sites is the historic city of Kandy.
 Although most of central Kandy is included in this World Heritage site, the highlight is easily the Temple of the Golden Tooth Relic.
 This gleaming white temple on the waterfront is part of a larger palace complex, and holds a relic sacred to all Buddhists – one of Buddha’s teeth.
 The Tooth itself has been a symbol of Sri Lankan royalty for centuries, which explains why the temple is within a palace complex.
 Although the relic itself is only displayed at infrequent intervals, this is a fantastic place to come and experience the atmosphere.
 There’s also a really interesting museum with paintings showing the story of the Tooth, and its journey from Buddha’s funeral pyre to the modern city of Kandy.
 And as a nice bonus – Kandy has some beautiful colonial buildings too.

-Central Highlands of Sri Lanka
+Central Highlands of Sri Lanka World Heritage Site

 This world heritage site covers three separate wilderness areas in the centre of Sri Lanka.
 There’s the Peak Wilderness, the Horton Plains, and Knuckles Conservation Forest.
 Packed full of rugged mountains, rainforests, and tea plantations, and they’re also home to an incredible variety of species too.
 Although we weren’t able to see much on our hike due to really poor weather!
 But other visitors can expect to see all sorts of monkeys, slender loris, birds and insects.
 And some incredible vistas as well!
 One of the more unusual World Heritages in Sri Lanka.

 The Old Town of Galle and its Fortifications World Heritage Site

-Our next example of World Heritage in Sri Lanka is the Old Town of Galle is a major city on the south-western coastline of Sri Lanka.
+Our next example of World Heritage in Sri Lanka is the Old Town of Galle.
+Galle is a major city on the south-western coastline of Sri Lanka.
 Although it was a key seaport for centuries, Galle’s history took a dramatic turn when Portuguese explorers arrived in the early 16th century.
 However, it was the later Dutch and then British colonists that transformed Galle into the impressive trading post and fortress we can see today.
 The fortifications are immense, with huge stone walls and bastions.
 Inside the fortress there’s a grid layout of streets with many beautiful colonial era buildings.

-Sinharaja Forest Reserve
+Sinharaja Forest Reserve World Heritage Site

 The last World Heritage site in Sri Lanka is a small biosphere of lowland rainforest in southern Sri Lanka.
 It’s among the best-preserved forest areas in the whole country, and has a very high rate of endemic tree species.
 We had a great day here, hiking trails through the rainforest.
 Up and down hills, looking at beautiful waterfalls and marvelling at the lizards, snakes, birds and many other animals.